 Trusts and estates: Filing tax returns

-The trustee must file an Income tax return: estate or trust (IR6) for the trust each year (this return is separate from the trustee's own personal tax return).
+The trustee must file an Income tax return: estate or trust (IR6) for the trust each year (this return is separate from the trustee's own personal tax return), unless the trust is non-active and completed a Non-active trust declaration (IR633) form.
 In the IR6 return the trustee shows: